A topic from the subject of Isolation in Chemistry.

 • The process of isolating and characterizing synthetic compounds involves several steps, including:

-• Extracting the compound from the reaction mixture
+• Extraction of the compound from the reaction mixture

 Main Concepts

-• The choice of isolation and characterization techniques depends on the properties of the compound and the desired level of purity.
+• The selection of isolation and characterization methods depends on the compound's physical and chemical properties, the desired purity level, and the available resources.

 Isolation and Characterization of Synthetic Compounds